Last updated July 27, 2017.

 Getting your Family Nurse Practitioner (FNP) degree in Arizona can prepare you for a rewarding career in patient care.
 You may work closely with registered nurses, and other members of the healthcare team, to provide patients with holistic, whole-body care.
 In the course of your education, you may learn a great deal about statistics, bedside manner, and nursing leadership.
 Some nurse practitioners go on to open their own practice, while others work in a traditional, multi-provider health care facility.

 Studying and working in Arizona may be the right choice for you, as Arizona experiences a great need for nurse practitioners.
-According to O*Net, the demand for nurse practitioners is expected to grow 31% between 2010 and 2020, possibly resulting in over 2,200 new jobs per year in the state.
-As a result, many nurse practitioners in Arizona are well-compensated for their work, where the average nurse practitioner salary in Arizona is $93,400 (O*Net, 2012).
+According to BLS, the demand for nurse practitioners is expected to grow 31% by 2024, possibly resulting in thousands of new FNP jobs in Arizona.
+As a result, many nurse practitioners in Arizona are well-compensated for their work, where the mean annual nurse practitioner salary in Arizona is $106,770 (BLS, 2017).

 We at BestNursingDegree.com have taken the time to compile a list of program options for becoming a Family Nurse Practitioner in Arizona.
 Our featured schools may offer flexible online courses, in addition to traditional campus based learning.
 To learn more about each school's program, simply request information from all of those you are interested in below.